03 Using R syntax

 If you want to omit gru layers or dense layers, set the corresponding

-If you use a text embedding model that processes more than one chunk we would like to recommend to use recurrent layers since they are able to use the sequential structure of your data.
+If you use a text embedding model that processes more than one chunk we recommend to use recurrent layers, since they use the sequential structure of your data.
 In all other cases you can rely on dense layers only.

-to a value of at least 1, and
+to a value of at least 1, andself_attention_heads

 to a value of at least 1.